flowdock/api-docs/docs/production-integrations.md

-# How to integrate with Flowdock
+# Creating a production grade integration

 ### Introduction

 This guide will step you through the process of integrating your web app with Flowdock.
-Once integrated, your app will be able to send notifications to Flowdock flows.
-All future public [integrations](/integrations) should be built in a similar manner.
+Once integrated and published, Flowdock users can add your integration straight from their Flowdock client and your app will be able to send notifications to their flows.
+All future [integrations](/integrations) that aim to get published should be built in a similar manner.

 The guide is divided into the four steps of the development process.